cdl-saarland/pmtestbench/README.md

 A set of tools to infer port mappings of out-of-order CPUs from throughput microbenchmarks.
 It also serves as the Artifact for the ASPLOS paper "Explainable Port Mapping Inference with Sparse Performance Counters for AMD's Zen Architectures".

+This artifact is also available as a Vagrant/VirtualBox virtual machine image at [Zenodo](https://zenodo.org/doi/10.5281/zenodo.6818170).

 ## Maturity
 This is a research prototype, expect things to break!